mikaeleythor/firesale/README.md

 ## Requirements C
 Here is a list of all requirements with priority C,......
 - It should be possible to view other people's profile.
-XXXXX
 - It should be possible to edit an item.
 - It should be possible to resend notifications in regards to offers.
 XXXX
 - There should be a favicon which displays the logo of the website along with the name.